 Excel provides both single and double underlining.
-It also provides special variants of each for numbers using Accounting format.
+It also provides a special variant of each for numbers using the Accounting format.

 Let's take a look.

 For most basic underlining, you can just use the Underline button on the ribbon.
 The Underline button toggles underlining on and off.
 It also provides a menu for selecting single and double-underlining.

 The Underline button remembers your last selection.
 For example, if you apply a Double Underline, the button will keep that selection until you select Single Underline again.

 Excel actually provides two more underline options for use with the Accounting number format.
 You can't see these options on the ribbon, but in the Format Cells dialog box, you'll find them listed in the Underline menu as "Single Accounting" and "Double Accounting."